jan-zablocki/SolarPrototype_Year-1-Quartile-3_Requierments-Engineering-Saxion/README.md

 This project was made as part of us learning to talk to the client and complete their vision for the project.

 We were tasked to create from scrapt a program to help the client estimate the cost and number of panels needed to create an instalation for their client.
-It was only meant to be a proof of Concept, which would allow us to show the client what could the full software look like.
+It was only meant to be a Proof of Concept, which would allow us to show the client what could the full software look like.